zshallow/firerouter/README.md

 "overridesamplers" does what it sounds like it does. "nosys" changes all system messages to user role.
-These processors are guaranteed to run in order, and you won't be stopped from doing something stupid like overriding temp 5 times before settling on a number you like, or lying about what your processors do.
+These processors are guaranteed to run in order, and you won't be stopped from doing something stupid like overriding temp 5 times before settling on a number you like, or lying about what your processors do in their names.

 Finally, you configure your keys by distributing keyProviders between models.
 Like this: